 Are you looking for some enjoyable but meaningful activities for your children?
 Would you like to help them explore the possibilities of a future in the architecture profession?
-Are you hunting for ways to harvest their interest in the built environment?
-AIA Minnesota’s Architecture in the Schools Committee has developed a series of activities to help you to achieve all of these by exposing students to multidisciplinary knowledge, various skills, critical and system thinking, and intense but fun activities.
+Are you hunting for ways to increase their interest in the built environment?
+AIA Minnesota’s Architecture in the Schools Committee has developed a series of activities to help you to achieve all of these by exposing students to multidisciplinary knowledge, skills, critical and systems thinking, and fun activities.

-Diverse activities are organized around different architectural topics.
+Activities are organized around different architectural topics.
 The activities include video and lectures, article and book reading, free and structured writing, and library and online research.
-Additional opportunities include virtual and on-site tours, multimedia documentation, analogical skill practice, conceptual and detailed design, and storytelling.
-Students have the opportunity to practice hands-on sketching, technical drawings, diagraming, and multipurpose physical modeling.
+Additional opportunities include virtual tours, multimedia documentation, analytical skill practice, conceptual and detailed design, and storytelling.
+Students have the opportunity to practice hands-on sketching, technical drawings, diagramming, and physical modeling.
 Activities are aligned with STEM education, art and social studies, which are fundamental for architects.

 “One Thousand and One Nights” in Architecture